Anti-communism: Counter-revolutionary movements

 The Freikorps were anti-communist right-wing paramilitaries (which were essential in fighting against and dismantling the communist revolution in Germany between 1918 and 1919) who are widely seen as a precursor to Nazism and responsible for the assassination of Rosa Luxemburg and Karl Liebknecht.

-A wave of revolutionary impulses since the French Revolution that had swept over Europe and other parts of the world and thus also created as a counter-revolutionary reaction.
+A wave of revolutionary impulses after the French Revolution swept over Europe and other parts of the world and thus also prompted a counter-revolutionary reaction.
 Historian James H. Billington describes, in the book Fire in the Minds of Men, the historical frame of revolutions that extended from the waning of the French Revolution in the late eighteenth century and that culminated in the Russian Revolution.
-Most exiled Russian White émigré that included exiled Russian liberals were actively anti-communist in the 1920s and 1930s.
+Most exiled Russian White émigrés that included exiled Russian liberals were actively anti-communist in the 1920s and 1930s.

 In the United Kingdom, anti-communism was widespread among the British foreign policy elite in the 1930s with its strong upper-class connections.
 The upper-class Cliveden set was strongly anti-communist in the UK.
 In the United States, anti-communist fervor was at its highest during the late-1940s and early-1950s, when a Hollywood blacklist was established, the House Un-American Activities Committee held the televised Army–McCarthy hearings, led by Senator Joseph McCarthy, and the John Birch Society was formed.